Tying Fishing Hook Knots Right

 Improved Clinch Knot

-The Improved Clinch Knot is often the go-to for many anglers.
-It works well for securing a hook, lure, or swivel to your line.
-Start by threading the line through the eye of the hook.
-Wrap the tag end around the standing line five to seven times.
-Pass the tag end through the first loop formed above the eye.
-Then pass it through the big loop just created.
-Moisten the knot and pull on the tag end while holding the standing line.
-Trim the excess tag end.
+The Improved Clinch is often the first knot anglers learn and the one most continue using for decades.
+It’s the go-to for securing a hook, lure, or swivel to monofilament or fluorocarbon line.
+Thread the line through the hook eye, then wrap the tag end around the standing line five to seven times.
+Pass the tag end through the first loop formed above the eye, then back through the larger loop just created.
+Moisten before pulling tight — always moisten before pulling tight.
+Trim the tag end close.

 Palomar Knot